-Sara Scott was named executive director of the Center for Legal Inclusiveness on April 28.
+Sara Scott was named executive director of the Center for Legal Inclusiveness on TK DATE.

-Scott was born to one black parent and one white parent, she said, both from Oklahoma, “it took a while for the grandparents to accept us as grandchildren,” she said.
+Scott said her parents were from different races, and with them both from Oklahoma, “it took a while for the grandparents to accept us as grandchildren,” she said.
 “When they finally did, it was in the spirit of inclusiveness, if you will, and that was sort of my first introduction to what it means to include people and not to exclude people.”

 She was in the first class of students to major in comparative studies in race and ethnicity from Stanford, she received a law degree from George Washington Law School and has worked as an attorney at the D.C.
-Children’s Law Center as well as in private practice at a law firm she started in Washington, D.C., and in solo practice in Denver.
+Children’s Law Center as well as in private practice at a law firm she started in Washington, D.C. and a solo practice in Denver.

 Scott talked with Law Week reporter Jessica Folker about her goals at CLI, her take on the state of diversity and inclusion in the legal profession and how leaders can keep diversity in mind even in a time where their organizations might be shrinking due to coronavirus-related layoffs or furloughs.

 The following Q&A has been edited for length, style and clarity.

 LWC: What big goals or initiatives are on the horizon for CLI right now?
 And do you have any pet projects you plan to get started on in this new role?